 Cost Sharing represents the sponsored project or program costs (direct and indirect) that would normally be borne by a sponsor but instead are covered by the University or a third party, such as a subcontractor or an unfunded collaborator.
 “Cost matching” is often treated interchangeably with the term “cost sharing”; however, the term “cost matching” often refers to cost sharing agreements in which the amount of sponsor funding is based on an equal or proportionate commitment (e.g., 1:1) from the University.
 There are three main types of cost sharing:

-Mandatory Cost Sharing: Cost sharing required by the sponsor as a condition of eligibility for an award.
+- Mandatory Cost Sharing: Cost sharing required by the sponsor as a condition of eligibility for an award.
 Typically, a mandatory cost sharing requirement must be communicated in a proposal solicitation.
 In these situations, a proposal must demonstrate/commit to the required cost sharing.
 Mandatory cost sharing is typically explicitly referenced in an award document.
 Mandatory cost sharing must be properly documented and tracked for cost accounting and compliance purposes.

-Voluntary Committed Cost Sharing: Cost sharing not required by the sponsor as a condition of award but provided at the discretion of the institution.
+- Voluntary Committed Cost Sharing: Cost sharing not required by the sponsor as a condition of award but provided at the discretion of the institution.
 This cost sharing is referenced within a proposal and becomes a binding, auditable obligation; it is often (though not always) referenced in an award document.
 Voluntary committed cost sharing must be properly documented and tracked for cost accounting and compliance purposes.

-Voluntary Uncommitted Cost Sharing: Cost sharing not required by the relevant program solicitation, not referenced in the proposal or award, and not formally tracked (or auditable).
+- Voluntary Uncommitted Cost Sharing: Cost sharing not required by the relevant program solicitation, not referenced in the proposal or award, and not formally tracked (or auditable).
 The most common form of voluntary uncommitted cost sharing is faculty or researcher effort additional to the level of effort originally committed to the sponsored project.

 Pre-award Cost Sharing

 Obtaining Institutional Commitment (with institutional resources):

 Obtaining a Letter of Support (with no measurable commitment of resources):

 Post-Award Cost Sharing